 La Cave A Fromage

-We told you about the newer Notting Hill branch a couple of years ago — but the original South Kensington one has been voted among the world’s 10 best cheese shops by the Daily Telegraph recently.
+We told you about the Notting Hill branch when it opened— but the original South Kensington one was voted among the world’s 10 best cheese shops by the Daily Telegraph in 2015.

-Opened nearly 10 years ago by Eric Charriaux and Amnon Paldi, the compact store sells mostly French and British cheeses.
+Opened in 2007 by Eric Charriaux and Amnon Paldi, the compact store sells mostly French and British cheeses.
 Try their sweet, smoky tomme brulee or unctuous chevrotin des aravis, or enjoy one of the reasonably priced cheeses platters in their small seating area.

 They also mature a number of cheeses, such as silver award-winning semi-hard British cheese cornerstone.
 They host a huge variety of events, including tastings of seasonal and speciality cheeses, and cheese and wine matching.